junxit/us-congress-bills-116/bill.md

 - **(a)** *In general* Section 319F–2(a)(3) of the Public Health Service Act (42 U.S.C.
 247d–6b(a)(3)), as amended by section 3, is further amended by adding at the end the following new subparagraph:
   > - **(L)** enhance medical supply chain elasticity and establish and maintain domestic reserves of critical medical supplies (including personal protective equipment, ancillary medical supplies, and other applicable supplies required for the administration of drugs, vaccines and other biological products, and other medical devices (including diagnostic tests)) by—
   >   - **(i)** increasing emergency stock of critical medical supplies;
-  >   - **(ii)** geographically diversifying production of such medical supplies;
+  >   - **(ii)** geographically diversifying domestic production of such medical supplies, as appropriate;
-  >   - **(iii)** purchasing, leasing, or entering into joint ventures with respect to facilities and equipment for the production of such medical supplies; and
+  >   - **(iii)** entering into cooperative agreements or partnerships with respect to manufacturing lines, facilities, and equipment for the domestic production of such medical supplies; and
-  >   - **(iv)** working with distributors of such medical supplies to manage the domestic reserves established under this subparagraph by refreshing and replenishing stock of such medical supplies.
+  >   - **(iv)** managing, either directly or through cooperative agreements with manufacturers and distributors, domestic reserves established under this subparagraph by refreshing and replenishing stock of such medical supplies.

 - **(b)** *Reporting; sunset* Section 319F–2(a) of the Public Health Service Act (42 U.S.C.
 247d–6b(a)), as amended by section 2, is further amended by adding at the end the following:
-  > - **(7)** *Reporting* Not later than September 30, 2022, the Secretary shall submit to the Committee on Energy and Commerce of the House of Representatives and the Committee on Health, Education, Labor, and Pensions of the Senate a report on the details of each purchase, lease, or joint venture entered into under paragraph (3)(L), including the amount expended by the Secretary on each such purchase, lease, or joint venture.
+  > - **(7)** *Reporting* Not later than September 30, 2022, the Secretary shall submit to the Committee on Energy and Commerce of the House of Representatives and the Committee on Health, Education, Labor and Pensions of the Senate a report on the details of each cooperative agreement or partnership entered into under paragraph (3)(L), including the amount expended by the Secretary on each such cooperative agreement or partnership.
-  > - **(8)** *Sunset* The authority to make purchases, leases, or joint ventures pursuant to paragraph (3)(L) shall cease to be effective on September 30, 2023.
+  > - **(8)** *Sunset* The authority to enter into cooperative agreements or partnerships pursuant to paragraph (3)(L) shall cease to be effective on September 30, 2023.

 - **(c)** *Funding* Section 319F–2(f) of the Public Health Service Act (42 U.S.C.
 247d–6b(f)) is amended by adding at the end the following:
   > - **(3)** *Supply chain elasticity*